aepulzaini/aepulzaini/README.md

 - 👋 Hi, I’m @aepulzaini
 - 👀 I’m interested in learning a new things
-- 🌱 I’m currently exploring security and coding
+- 🌱 I’m into exploring cybersecurity, programming and IT Tech.
 - 💞️ I’m in planning to make a new project soon, InShaAllah.
 - 📫 How to reach me Linkedin : https://www.linkedin.com/in/ahmad-saiful-zaini-26339524b/